daniellanner/parrot-hook/README.md

 <!-- start generated table -->
 [How to install](how-to-install/README.md)

-In your local git repository locate the folder `.git/hooks/` and copy the files `pre-commit` and `post-commit`.
+In your local git repository locate the folder `.git/hooks/`.
+Copy the `pre-commit` and `post-commit` from this repository into the hooks folder.

 [How to use](how-to-use/README.md)